Do you want a cookie?

 Order is half the battle, even in the garden.
 So always label what you have just sown.

-Sowing step by step
+Sowing Step by Step

 When it gets really cold in January, in our latitudes usually from the middle of the month, I get the soil, sowing pots, plant labels and seeds into my warm kitchen and get started.
-For my early cabbage, lettuce and chard sowings, I prefer to use multi-pot pallets with a pot size of approx. 2-3 cm.
+For my early cabbage, lettuce and chard sowings, I prefer to use multi-pot pallets with a pot size of approx. 2 - 3 cm/0.8 - 1.2 in.
 In these small pots, the seedlings grow into strong young plants with a well-developed root ball that I don't have to disturb when repotting later.
 There is also no need for pricking out.
 I first fill the entire pallet with soil and then press a depression into each small pot.
 This is how I prepare the entire pallet.
 Then I make little labels to mark the individual rows.
 Even though I always think I remember what I have sown where, by the next day at the latest this knowledge has mysteriously disappeared...

 Now I can sow.
 I put one seed in each pot.
 Larger seeds such as cabbage and chard are covered with a little soil, small seeds such as lettuce and parsley are light germinators and are only carefully pressed down.
 Once all the planting holes have been filled, I place the pallet on a suitable saucer and water it from below, i.e. I pour water into the saucer and wait for about 1 hour until the soil has soaked up the water.
 If I watered from above, I would run the risk of the small seeds being washed over the individual seed pots.
 If you don't have sowing pallets, you can also fill the plastic trays of carrots or mushrooms with soil and seeds.
 When watering, just make sure that the seeds do not get too wet, as there are no drainage holes in the bottom of the tray.
 Of course, you can also place two trays inside each other and poke a few holes in the bottom of the upper tray.